 No matter what shows in people’s feeds, know that your description is working hard behind the scenes to get your content in front of the right people.”

-Now let’s talk about Pinterest description best practices, and how to write them for your Pins!
+Now let’s talk about Pinterest description and title best practices, and how to write them for your Pins!

-Whether you add a pin directly to Pinterest or are scheduling a Pin with Tailwind, you’ll see a box for Pin description.
+Whether you add a Pin directly to Pinterest or are scheduling a Pin with Tailwind, you’ll see a box for a Pin description.

 Your Pin Description Should Include:

 - Relevant keywords near the beginning of the description

 - Brand name in the first line of your description